stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 of their finest art to give his new Byzantine capital greater splendours than its own people could create.
 That the transfer of sculptured blocks had not been more extensive, was doubtless owing to the fact that the land city was not at first wholly abandoned.
-By the time total abandonment did occur&mdash;and it surely must have occurred before the polar Pleistocene was far advanced&mdash;the Old Ones had perhaps become satisfied with their decadent art&mdash;or had ceased to recognise the superior merit of the older carvings.
+By the time total abandonment did occur--and it surely must have occurred before the polar Pleistocene was far advanced--the Old Ones had perhaps become satisfied with their decadent art--or had ceased to recognise the superior merit of the older carvings.
 At any rate, the aeon-silent ruins around us had certainly undergone no wholesale sculptural denudation; though all the best separate statues, like other moveables, had been taken away.